Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/01-setup/README.md

 ## Overview

 In this lab, you will deploy a pre-built environment that you will use for the labs.
-The automated template will create 3 environments.
+The automated template will create 4 environments.
 Here is what is deployed:

 ## Applications
-* Time tracker.
-A classic webapp that runs on IIS in IIS7 mode.
-Uses SQL Backend.
+* Time tracker.  a .NET framework 3.5 web application with a SQL backend running on IIS7
-* Jobs.
-A classic webapp that runs on IIS in IIS7 mode.
-Uses SQL Backend.
+* Jobs. a .NET framework 3.5 web application with a SQL backend running on IIS7
-* Classifieds.
-A classic webapp that runs on IIS in IIS7 mode.
-Uses SQL Backend
+* Classifieds.  a .NET framework 3.5 web application with a SQL backend running on IIS7
 * IBuySpy.
 A modernized webapp utilizing .Net4.8 and a SQL backend.

 ## Source environment
 * Azure Resource group / Azure Vnet/Subnets / Azure Storage Account configured to emulate a customer "on-prem" environment